 - The verandas in these apartments are cantilevered up to 6.3m, creating a secondary shield from the monsoon rains and afternoon sun.
 The double-story verandahs invite profound visual connectivity between the condo and the urban vista.

 - The building’s structure supports by reinforced concrete.
 It has a central core for vertical circulation.
 It also behaves as a structural element that provides structural stability to the floor plate, resisting lateral loads.

 - The service core consisting of the lift and staircases was built before the apartment structure using the slip method.

 - Kanchenjunga is famous for being the first building to use the slip method for constructing high risers.
 The method was essential to maintain its structural stability and cantilever verandahs.

-Although you might find those white panels and plain facades devoid of ornamentation resembles western influences, the use of verandahs and open-to-sky spaces routes us back to the traditional Indian bungalows.
+Although you might find those white panels and plain facades devoid of ornamentation resemble western influences, the use of verandahs and open-to-sky spaces routes us back to the traditional Indian bungalows.
 Kanchenjunga by India’s greatest architect Charles Correa is an excellent example of a true amalgam of modernism in Indian vernacular architecture.

-His ideologies and principles are foundations for many aspiring architects in our current generations.
+His ideologies and principles are foundations for many aspiring architects in our current generation.
 With his climatic responsive designs and cellular planning skills, Charles flaunts the mighty high riser, Kanchenjunga, in Mumbai city’s skyline.